The Purpose of Your Retainer

 Be sure to clean your retainer daily with a cleaning solution like Efferdent or soap and water.
 Do not use toothpaste as a cleaner for your retainer because it can be abrasive.

 This retainer fits over your teeth like a shell.
 It’s clear so you can barely notice it!

-This variation can fall in the retainer category if you’re missing a permanent tooth.
+This variation can fall in the retainer category if you are missing a permanent tooth.
 A retainer can be made to hold in a replacement tooth and keep your other teeth from closing in on the gap.
 We will make sure you get a retainer that best fits your needs to keep you smiling.